AppliedMathematicsANU/diamorse/README.md

 * Clone this repository to your machine: `git clone https://github.com/AppliedMathematicsANU/diamorse.git`
 * Change into the newly created directory: `cd diamorse`
 * Run `make main` to compile only the main analysis programs, or `make` to also compile some utility programs.
 * Run `make python` to compile the python wrappers (optional, requires *cython* and *numpy*).
+Some of the Python scripts provided require *matplotlib*.

-Installation on MacBook Pro is possible with some modification to the make file.
-Contact us for details if you are having problems.
+We have installed and run the code successfully under Linux and OS X, and expect that it will work out of the box on most Unix/Posix compatible systems.
+It is also possible to use diamorse under Windows via *Cygwin* (see the file `cygwin.md` for details).

 ## File formats